openai/chatgpt-retrieval-plugin/README.md

 For more detailed instructions on setting up and using each vector database provider, please refer to the respective documentation in the `/docs/providers/<datastore_name>/setup.md` file ([folders here](/docs/providers)).

-#### Chroma

-[Chroma](https://trychroma.com) is an AI-native open-source embedding database designed to make getting started as easy as possible.
-Chroma runs in-memory, or in a client-server setup.
-It supports metadata and keyword filtering out of the box.
-For detailed instructions, refer to [`/docs/providers/chroma/setup.md`](/docs/providers/chroma/setup.md).

 #### Pinecone

 [Pinecone](https://www.pinecone.io) is a managed vector database designed for speed, scale, and rapid deployment to production.
 It supports hybrid search and is currently the only datastore to natively support SPLADE sparse vectors.
 For detailed setup instructions, refer to [`/docs/providers/pinecone/setup.md`](/docs/providers/pinecone/setup.md).